exercism/python/concepts/decorators/about.md

 ```

 A decorator does not return itself.
-It returns either its function argument, another function, or a value that replaces the return value from the function argument.
+It may return its function argument, another function, or a value that replaces the return value from the function argument.
-If a decorator returns another function, it will usually return an inner function.
+If a decorator returns another function, it will usually return an [inner function][inner functions].

 ## Inner Functions